The Flock

 Our 'pets'!

 Each year. we have one or more lambs who need bottle feeding.
 This is usually because their mum either has too many lambs to feed (triplets) or there is a problem with the mum (illness or worse).
-Much as we try and tell our bottle-feds to 'go and be sheep', and despite them living in the fields with the others they still think we are their parents and behave more like pets!
-Our 'pets' include Meatloaf (a weather, a castrated boy), Polly, Milly and Napoleon (a 'rig' - a boy who we failed to castrate fully.....).
+Much as we try and tell our bottle-feds to 'go and be sheep', and despite them living in the fields with the others some still think we are their parents and behave more like pets!
+Our 'pets' include Meatloaf (a weather, a castrated boy, with the red collar) who thinks he is a dog, and Napoleon (a 'rig' - a boy who we failed to castrate fully.....).
+Milly (with the button nose) is now 3 years old and we hope she'll have lambs of her own this year!